Major scrub fire in Wānaka now mostly contained - NZ Herald

 Fire and Emergency NZ incident controller Jason Sarich of Dunedin said it could be at least a week to complete an investigation into the cause.

-There appears to be no let up in the hot, dry forecast for the next week and Sarich has cautioned people to check the conditions before they undertake outdoor activities.
+There appears to be no let-up in the hot, dry forecast for the next week and Sarich has cautioned people to check the conditions before they undertake outdoor activities.

 He has also asked people to keep their drones out of the air and recommended rock climbers stay away from the Hospital Flat rock climbing area for now.